sujjasf/mycodingbasics/DONTREADME.md

 this is the second last commit of today and i am still doing alxi.. this is the last commit and now tomorrow will be my day and my year web ko project ni sakaunu parne

+im trying not to procrastinate but i'm too lazy to not be ...